 Sweetwater Creek State Park is only 20 minutes west of downtown Atlanta, but once you’re there, it feels worlds away.

 While there, we learned the center is one of the most environmentally responsible buildings in the state park system.
 The building has achieved LEED platinum certification from the US Green Building Council.
 This is the highest possible rating given for buildings and quite an accomplishment.

 Once we were done learning about the wildlife, we headed out for our hike.
-There are four hiking trails of varying difficulty at Sweetwater Creek.
+There are three hiking trails of varying difficulty at Sweetwater Creek.
 (Trail Map Here.)
 The Red Trail is the History Trail, and it runs parallel to the creek.
-(Big bonus for my adventurous kids!)

 The Interpretive Center has a well done display on the importance of cotton, the textile industry and daily life in a mill town.
 In addition, you can hear first-hand accounts of the capture of New Manchester Mill during the Civil War by the actual residents.